AdaCore/uwrap/documentation/language_match.rst

 f has the value of f_something if it exist.

-Within a field predicate, the value of self is switched the value of that field.
+Within a field predicate, the value of ``it`` is switched the value of that field.
 For example:

 .. code-block:: text